estebie/Python-basic/README.md

 # Python-basic
+##### By: Steven Joseph S. Ceniza

-The directory of my python exercises
+The repository of my compiled basic python exercises.